-Rosenstein Impeachment Sputters On Capitol Hill But Political War Likely Will Rage On
+Rosenstein Impeachment Sputters On Capitol Hill, But Political War Likely Will Rage On

 "I don't think we should be cavalier with this process or with this term," Ryan told reporters.

-Attorney General Jeff Sessions and others hailed Rosenstein and he appeared to remain safe in his job.
+Attorney General Jeff Sessions and others hailed Rosenstein, and he appeared to remain safe in his job.

 The Justice Department has made no official comment about the showdown.